 Breastfeeding is known to increase an infant’s lifespan, enhance lifelong cognitive function, and bolster resistance to sickness and disease.
-However, while breastfeeding comes with a number of well-documented, scientifically proven benefits, it can be dangerous for infants whose mothers consume certain substances — including cocaine.
+However, while breastfeeding comes with several well-documented, scientifically proven benefits, it can be dangerous for infants whose mothers consume certain substances — including cocaine.

 While the high that people experience from cocaine use is relatively short, the drug can linger in breast milk for a significant amount of time.
 According to the book Counseling the Nursing Mother, after a mother uses cocaine, larger amounts of the substance are present in her breast milk than in her blood, so it is never safe to use cocaine while breastfeeding.

 Typically, levels of cocaine in the blood peak within 30 minutes after it is initially ingested.
 Approximately one hour later, half of the cocaine originally ingested leaves the body.
 The remaining cocaine can take significantly longer to dissipate.
 On average, cocaine is detectable in a person’s urine for two to four days after initial use.
-For those who use cocaine on a regular basis, the drug may be detectable in urine for up to 12 days.
-Particularly large doses have been known to stay in the body for up to three weeks.
+For those who use cocaine regularly, the drug may be detectable in urine for up to 12 days.

 What this means for breastfeeding mothers is that cocaine stays in the body long after its initial effects wear off.
 While the length of time that cocaine stays present in breast milk after ingestion isn’t certain, the Academy of Breastfeeding Medicine suggests that women who previously abused cocaine do not breastfeed until they’ve been abstinent for at least 90 days.